-Since November of 2014, Mayo Street Arts studio artist Maggie Muth has been living in Moldova teaching art and English in several village schools and a mental health center in Chisinau.
-Regular art programming is non-existent in these schools, and Maggie has donated her time and money to help make art education accessible for these areas.
+In November of 2014, Mayo Street Arts studio artist Maggie Muth lived in Moldova teaching art and English in several village schools and a mental health center in Chisinau.
+Regular art programming is non-existent in these schools, and Maggie donated her time and money to help make art education accessible for these areas.

-Maggie recently shared a rough translation of a facebook post from a staff member at the community mental health center where she has been teaching.
-“Art therapy again… Maggie gets full of enthusiasm and encourages everyone to do the martisor (two flakes or flowers of opposite colors), white and red which represent blood and snow according to legend.
+From a staff member at the community mental health center where she taught: “Art therapy again… Maggie gets full of enthusiasm and encourages everyone to do the martisor (two flakes or flowers of opposite colors), white and red which represent blood and snow according to legend.
 White and red fabric, wires, crochet hooks and away!
 In the middle of the class, you find Maggie’s tablet…Classical music…the energy is unforgettable!
 Languages in use?
 Romanian, Russian , English, Italian, Spanish, sign language…and we all get it!”

 To learn more about Maggie and her work, visit her artist page here.